udayyyy-09/HealthNudge-AI/backend/readme.md

 🧠 “Built a full-stack wellness platform using GenAI (Gemini API) to generate real-time personalized health suggestions based on user habits and medical data.”

 cb in multer is a callback fn used to define a file will be upload or rejected

+Created a Pipeline of upload report from pdf/scannedpdf/images on figma